mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 The automated testing scripts provided by this project will automatically call the Python parsing scripts once testing is completed and supply the testing parameters used.
 However, the user may decide to disable this feature and call the parsing scripts manually.

-The following sections detail the various methods by which the performance results can be parsed and the usage of such methods.
+The following sections describe how to use the available parsing methods and what to expect from each.

 ## Automatic Parsing
 When a testing script completes, the parsing process is triggered automatically.
-The script passes the assigned Machine-ID and number of test runs to the parsing tool, which then processes the raw result files and generates structured output.
+The script passes the assigned Machine-ID and number of test runs to the parsing tool, which then processes the raw result files and generates structured CSV files.
 This automatic process is designed to simplify result management and ensure consistency without requiring any additional user input.

 To disable automatic parsing, pass the `--disable-result-parsing` flag to the test script.
 For example: